wildonion/gem/README.md

 * redis response caching

-* twitter APIs for task verification
+* call twitter APIs using `twitter-v2` crate for task verification

 * dev APIs related to the conse hyper server